 A feature-length Live-Action Adaptation based off the franchise was also released by Paramount in 2020, after having been stuck in Development Hell since the 1990s.
 Neal Moritz of The Fast and the Furious fame and Tim Miller of Deadpool executive produced this film, while Jeff Fowler, best known for the 2004 short Gopher Broke, made his feature film directorial debut.
-In spite of an earlier controversy regarding Sonic's original design for the movie (which was later redesigned in response with input from veteran Sonic artist Tyson Hesse), the film released as a hit with audiences and the box office, being widely acknowledged as avoiding the issues of most video-game-to-film adaptations, and launching a sequel set for April 2022, with a third movie and a spin-off live-action series currently in development.
+In spite of an earlier controversy regarding Sonic's original design for the movie (which was later redesigned in response with input from veteran Sonic artist Tyson Hesse), the film released as a hit with audiences and the box office, being widely acknowledged as avoiding the issues of most video-game-to-film adaptations, and launching a sequel in 2022, with a third movie and a spin-off live-action series currently in development.

 Games and other media featuring Sonic: